mindspore-ai/docs/tutorials/source_en/dataset/cache.md

 - The use of `size`:

-    - `size=0` indicates that the memory space used by the cache is not limited manually, but automically controlled by the cache server according to system's total memory resources, and cache server's memory usage would be limited to within 80% of the total system memory.
+    - `size=0` indicates that the memory space used by the cache is not limited manually, but automatically controlled by the cache server according to system's total memory resources, and cache server's memory usage would be limited to within 80% of the total system memory.

     - Users can also manually set `size` to a proper value based on the idle memory of the machine.
 Note that before setting the `size` parameter, make sure to check the available memory of the system and the size of the dataset to be loaded.
 If the memory space occupied by the dataset-cache-server or the space of the dataset to be loaded exceeds the available memory of the system, it may cause problems such as machine downtime/restart, automatic shutdown of dataset-cache-server, and failure of training process execution.

 - The use of `spilling=True`:

     - `spilling=True` indicates that the remaining data is written to disks when the memory space is insufficient.
 Therefore, ensure that you have the writing permission and the sufficient disk space on the configured disk path is to store the cache data that spills to the disk.
 Note that if no spilling path is set when cache server starts, setting `spilling=True` will raise an error when calling the API.

     - `spilling=False` indicates that no data is written once the configured memory space is used up on the cache server.